shadowwalker/next-pwa/README.md

 ## Usage Without Custom Server (next.js 9+, non-serverless only)

-Thanks to **Next.js 9+**, we can use `public` folder (currently an experimental feature) to serve static files from root url path.
+Thanks to **Next.js 9+**, we can use `public` folder to serve static files from root `/` url path.
 It cuts the need to write custom server only to serve those files.
 Therefore the setup is more easy and concise.
 We can use `next.config.js` to config `next-pwa` to generates service worker and precache files into `public`folder.

 ### withPWA